Natural Management of Constipation

 Sometimes, healthy things like fruits and veggies can be a problem.
-As we discussed in our Leaky Gut Syndrome Webinar, a low FODMAP diet may help people with IBS, so this is something worth exploring with a trained, licensed expert.
+As we discussed in our podcast The Mind-Gut Connection, a low FODMAP diet may help people with IBS, so this is something worth exploring with a trained, licensed expert.

 The big gut health secret?
 All of the “gut gurus” and the advice around gut health is just derivative of those 5 points.
 Get rid of the problems, eat healthy stuff, stay hydrated, meet or exceed your dietary fiber requirements, and use great probiotics and prebiotics.

 Supplements may be needed, and some even can give you an edge.
 Probiotic Complete is our standby and Fiber Plus is a really cool product that’s inexpensive and dense in fiber.

 Sometimes there are supplement options to support GI health that are pretty advanced.
 We had written about hyperimmune egg and GI Immune Plus, which is hyperimmune egg and our favorite prebiotic.
 Those suffering from IBS can benefit from additional strains of probiotics studied for IBS.
 This is best covered in a free consult.

 Wipe Away Constipation

 When it comes to constipation, you should be pushing, but not while going to the bathroom.
 You should be pushing for normal, healthy stools WITHOUT the need for any laxatives - natural or synthetic.